2025-2026 Course Catalog – Humanities: Social Studies

 Offered: Fall

 An exploration of United States government, with particular reference to the history and experience of creating and sustaining a democratic system and way of life for all.
 What is a democracy, and what does it mean to live in a democratic country?
-Topics may include diversity, equality, equity, political power, and similar pressing questions of past and present.
+Topics include pressing questions of past and present surrounding political power and democracy.
 Critical thinking and productive civil discourse will be consistently emphasized.
 (Only one credit can be earned from the Exploring United States Government course series.)

 Prerequisite: Two credits of American History or Senior status